 Annual meeting of the Scientific Committee (SC 10) in relation to the Benthic Protected Areas (BPAs) closed for bottom fishing are respected.

 The exploratory fishing conducted pursuant to this CMM shall commerce after the MoP meeting in 2025 beginning July 11, 2025.
 It is proposed to initially run this exploratory fishery for three fishing years with annual reviews by the SC and the MoP meetings.
+Therefore ending on July 10, 2028.

 The proposed annual total allowable catch (TAC) is 500 tonnes (t) for Polyprion oxygeneios; Polyprion spp.; Polyprion americanus combined.